 • 1 hunting weapon with 50 cartridges, subject to being a member of a hunting association.

 • 1 canoe or any other similar device with a length of less than 5.5Om.

 • foodstuffs in proportions corresponding to the personal needs of the traveller.

 Prohibited items include obscene publications, narcotics and subversive publications.

-Restricted items requiring a permit include firearms and ammunition, medicines (other than for personal use), meat and endangered species.
+Restricted items requiring a permit include weapons and ammunition, medicines (other than for personal use), transceiver devices, meats and offal, double tomato paste and endangered animal species.